espocrm/documentation/docs/administration/emails.md

 ## Personal Email Accounts

 Regular users can set up their own email accounts that need to be monitored.
 Emails > top right dropdown menu > Personal Email Accounts.

-Administrator also can manage personal email accounts of users.
+The administrator also can manage personal email accounts of users (at Administration > Personal Email Accounts).

 Important: By default, regular users don’t have **access** to personal email accounts.
 Administrator needs to allow access to *Personal Email Accounts* scope in Roles.